bogartpi/ColorMemoryGame/README.md

 2. Navigate to the project
 3. run 'pod install'

-If you still can't run the app the check the scheme of the app.
+If you still can't run the app then check the scheme of the app.
 To do so:

 1. Open the project with .xcworkspace extension
 2. At the top near a 'stop' button you need to edit scheme
 3. When the window pop up go to Run -> Info -> Change Excutable to AccedoTvTestApp.app
 4. Close the window and build a project.